Hands cooking on a camping stove in the outdoors next to a tent.

 When considering which stove suits you, you might come across various terms: portable stove, camping stove, alcohol stove, gas stove, petrol stove, or field stove.
 Here are some tips to guide you through the different camping stove types.

-Trangia stove – less efficient with alcohol
+Trangia stove / alcohol stove

 Don’t forget a suitable base and windshield